dzvilius/visual-money-tracker/README.md

 User needs checklist:

-- [x] User can select year and see the income for that year.
+- [x] User can select a year and see the income for that year.
-- [x] User can select year and see the spending for that year.
+- [x] User can select a year and see the spending for that year.
-- [x] User can select year and see the balance for that year.
+- [x] User can select a year and see the balance for that year.
 - [x] User can see a dynamic chart that updates based on the selection.
 - [x] User can select multiple months and see the income for those months.
 - [x] User can select multiple months and see the spending for those months.
-- [x] User can select multiple months and see the balance for those months.
+- [x] User can select multiple months and know the balance for those months.
-- [x] User can select category and see the income for that category.
+- [x] User can choose a category and see the income for that category.
-- [x] User can select category and see the spending for that category.
+- [x] User can choose a category and see the spending for that category.
-- [x] User can see list of transactions and filter them by year, month or category.
+- [x] User can see list of transactions and filter them by year, month, type or category.

 ### TDD

-- [x] Check if table contains correct amount of columns.
+- [x] Check if the table contains the correct amount of columns.
-- [x] Check for correct column names.
+- [x] Check for proper column names.
 - [x] Check if month names are correct.
-- [x] Check if month names has correct data type.
+- [x] Check if month names have the correct data type.

 Check out the [Jasmine Results](https://elastic-hawking-05c821.netlify.com/tests.html)